 About the product

-An independent document photo tool built around privacy and clear limits.
+An independent document photo tool with privacy-first limits

 The goal is simple: help people see what matches the rules, what adds risk, and what still needs a manual check.

-IDfot is an independent product by Sergei Solod for people who want a clearer, more private way to prepare passport, visa, and ID photos without server uploads or over-edited results.
+IDfot is an independent product by Sergei Solod for people who want a clearer, more private way to prepare passport, visa, and ID photos without server uploads or heavy retouching.

 Share feedback

-If something feels unclear, a requirement page looks wrong, or an export step seems risky, this message goes straight to the developer.
+If something feels unclear, reads oddly, or looks wrong, this goes straight to the developer.

 What this product is